Lexington Partners

-Lexington Partners is the largest independent manager of secondary acquisition and co-Investment funds in the world, founded in 1994.
-Lexington manages approximately $55 billion of which an unprecedented $14 billion was committed to the firm's ninth fund (Lexington Capital Partners IX, closed in January 2020).
-This renders it the largest dedicated secondaries pool of capital ever raised at the time.
+Lexington Partners is one of the largest manager of secondary acquisition and co-Investment funds in the world, founded in 1994.
+Lexington manages approximately $55 billion of which an unprecedented $14 billion was committed to the firm's ninth fund (Lexington Capital Partners IX, closed in January 2020), the largest dedicated secondaries pool of capital ever raised at the time.